mkpoli/koconv/README.md

 >
 > Be careful with spacing, dotting and special spelling rules.

-A simple tool to convert Korean text between Hangul and Romanization.
+A simple library to convert Korean text between Hangul and its transcription/transliteration into various other scripts.

 A web application version is available at [korean.mkpo.li](https://korean.mkpo.li).

-## Romanization Systems
+## Transcription/Transliteration Systems

 ### Currently Supported
+For now only from Hangul to the following systems are supported.
 - McCune-Reischauer based transcriptions
   - The Romanization of Korean (DPRK, 1992 - 2002 - 2012)
 - Yale Romanization of Korean (1942)